Frequently Asked

 Ultimately, what matters most is finding a therapist and format that feel right for you.
 If you’re unsure, we can talk about it during your free consultation call.

-• Alongside my work with adults, I support children and young people from primary school age through to university, offering a safe, supportive, and non-judgemental space.
+I work with children and young people from primary school age through to university, offering a calm, non‑judgemental space where they can feel safe and supported.

-I have experience working within schools as well as with home-educated children, and I also offer my expertise to educational institutions.
+I have experience working in schools, with home‑educated children, and in partnership with educational settings.

-Young people may seek support for a wide range of reasons, including anxiety, low mood or depression, self-harm or suicidal thoughts, eating difficulties, family or friendship challenges, experiences of loss, or trauma.
+Young people come to therapy for many reasons, including anxiety, low mood, self‑harm or suicidal thoughts, eating difficulties, family or friendship challenges, loss, or trauma.

-My approach is person-centred and guided by each young person at their own pace.
-I draw on CBT, psychodynamic ideas, attachment theory, and systemic approaches to tailor support to individual needs.
-Sessions focus on helping young people feel heard, understood, and supported, while building emotional resilience and self-awareness.
+My work is person‑centred and paced gently around each young person’s needs.
+I draw on CBT, psychodynamic ideas, attachment theory, and systemic approaches to tailor support.
+Sessions focus on helping young people feel heard and understood while building emotional resilience and self‑awareness.

 If you decide to proceed, we’ll agree on a regular session time and begin therapy at a pace that feels comfortable for you.
 There’s no pressure to have everything figured out before starting.
 Therapy is a space to explore things together.